amorphie/amorphie.github.io/iam/client.md

   "logout-uri": "https://acme.com/oauth/logout",
 ```

-##### PKCE
+##### PKCE [Proof Key for Code Exchange]
+This attribute specifies whether Proof Key for Code Exchange (PKCE) is required for authorization code grant type flows. "must" indicates that PKCE is mandatory for this client.

-[Proof Key for Code Exchange](<https://oauth.net/2/pkce/#:~:text=RFC%207636%3A%20Proof%20Key%20for%20Code%20Exchange&text=PKCE%20(RFC%207636)%20is%20an,secret%20or%20other%20client%20authentication>) configuration only two values are allowed.
+(<https://oauth.net/2/pkce/#:~:text=RFC%207636%3A%20Proof%20Key%20for%20Code%20Exchange&text=PKCE%20(RFC%207636)%20is%20an,secret%20or%20other%20client%20authentication>) configuration only two values are allowed.
 If **must** is configured, Client must request authorization with the code challenge hashed as SHA256.
 If left blank or **optional**, validation can be used optionally.

 ##### JWS
 [JSON Web Signature](https://www.rfc-editor.org/rfc/rfc7515) validation can be configured for client.
 If client has to supply signature for every request **mode** must be set to **must**.
 If **mode** is empty or is set to **optional** signature validation is only occur when signature supplied.

 Signature should supplied as http header.